ayushsingh021/rbac_assignment_VRV/README.md

-# Todo Management App
+# Role Based Access Control For a Task management app

-A feature-rich Todo Management application built using React.js, Firebase, and TailwindCSS.
+A feature-rich Role Based Access Control For a Task management application built using React.js, Firebase, and TailwindCSS.
 This app supports real-time updates, role-based permissions, and CRUD operations for managing todos efficiently.

+---

+## Credentials to Login: Explore the Application :) (See Demo Video)

+- **Admin**: Use --> Email : test@admin.com , Password : 123456
+- **Users**: Use --> Email : user1@admin.com , Password : 123456
+  Email : user2@admin.com , Password : 123456
+- **You Can Create as many users as possible (From SignUp) with different email ids and password and from admin you can make users admin also**:
+  - Admins can access an admin dashboard.
+  - Permissions control read/write access to todos.
+- **CRUD Operations**: Add, update, mark complete, and delete todos.
+  - Users can access only those features of CRUD that Admin given to them.
+  - Permissions control read/write access to todos.

+---

 ---